Submillimetre astronomy: From orbit

 Space-based observations at the submillimetre wavelengths remove the ground-based limitations of atmospheric absorption.
 The first submillimeter telescope in space was the Soviet BST-1M, located in the scientific equipment compartment of the Salyut-6 orbital station.
-It was equipped with a mirror with a diameter of 1.5 m and was intended for astrophysical research in the ultraviolet (0.2–0.36 microns), infrared (60–130 microns) and submillimeter (300–1000 microns) spectral regions, which are of interest to those who are interested in which makes it possible to study molecular clouds in space, as well as obtain information about the processes taking place in the upper layers of the Earth's atmosphere.
+It was equipped with a mirror with a diameter of 1.5 m and was intended for astrophysical research in the ultraviolet (0.2–0.36 microns), infrared (60–130 microns) and submillimeter (300–1000 microns) spectral regions, allowing groups who are interested in molecular clouds in space to study them, as well as obtaining information regarding processes in the upper layer of Earth's atmosphere.

 The Submillimeter Wave Astronomy Satellite (SWAS) was launched into low Earth orbit on December 5, 1998 as one of NASA's Small Explorer Program (SMEX) missions.
-The mission of the spacecraft is to make targeted observations of giant molecular clouds and dark cloud cores.
-The focus of SWAS is five spectral lines: water (H_{2}O), isotopic water (H_{2}^{18}O), isotopic carbon monoxide (^{13}CO), molecular oxygen (O_{2}), and neutral carbon (C I).
+The mission of the spacecraft was to make targeted observations of giant molecular clouds and dark cloud cores.
+The focus of SWAS was five spectral lines: water (H_{2}O), isotopic water (H_{2}^{18}O), isotopic carbon monoxide (^{13}CO), molecular oxygen (O_{2}), and neutral carbon (C I).
+These spectral lines were picked to answer questions about cloud cooling, reservoirs of oxygen, chemical compositions, and physical properties of the observed molecular clouds.

 The SWAS satellite was repurposed in June, 2005 to provide support for the NASA Deep Impact mission.
 SWAS provided water production data on the comet until the end of August 2005.